 Problem

-As a documentation repository grows to hundreds of pages, displaying every topic in a single, massive sidebar makes the site unusable.
-Users suffer from “choice paralysis,” where finding a specific module requires scrolling through dozens of irrelevant, expanded categories.
+As a documentation repository grows to hundreds of pages, displaying every topic in a single sidebar makes the site unusable.
+Users suffer from “choice paralysis” where finding a specific module requires scrolling through dozens of irrelevant categories.

 Why it matters

 Navigation is a critical component of user experience.
-A cluttered interface diminishes the perceived quality of your product and makes it harder for developers to find the answers they need.
-If the navigation feels chaotic, users often assume the software itself is equally difficult to use.
+A cluttered interface diminishes the perceived quality of your product and makes it harder for developers to find answers.
+If navigation feels chaotic, users often assume the software itself is difficult to use.

 Approach

 Implement a hierarchical grouping strategy using docmd’s Navigation Configuration.
-The core principle is to hide complexity until it is needed.
-Use collapsible groups and “Hub Pages” to maintain a clean sidebar, ensuring that users can focus on their current task without being overwhelmed.
+Hide complexity until it is needed.
+Use collapsible groups and “Hub Pages” to maintain a clean sidebar, ensuring users can focus on their current task.

 Implementation